 Show the EU emblem and the EIC logo

-An image is worth a thousand words – this is why we kindly ask you to display both the EU emblem and the EIC logo clearly on your website and communication material (prototypes, leaflets, posters etc.).
-The emblem should be accompanied by a funding statement (translated into local languages, where appropriate).
+We kindly ask you to display the EU emblem/EIC logo clearly on your website and communication material (prototypes, leaflets, posters etc.).
+The emblem should be accompanied by a funding statement (translated into local languages, if needed).

 This is what it should look like:

 Do not replace the EU emblem with the European Commission's logo.

 You've arrived this far so we have no doubt you are able to sell your idea!
 However, here are a few tips to make the perfect pitch, be it to an investor, the press, new clients or potential business partner

 - Engage with the audience as individuals: present yourself, use storytelling to help them link your project to reality; get their attention (what's the problem, how big is it, how can it be solved?)